miklevin/MikeLev.in/_posts/2025-07-16-lisp-ai-soul-persistent-state.md

 LISP was neither in the consumer gigahertz WinTel race nor was it part of the snowballing Unix movement.
 As ahead of its time as it was and suitable for AI, it went the way of the dinosaurs.
-AI-suidable self-modifying code in the 1950s through the 1990s!
+AI-suitable self-modifying code in the 1950s through the 1990s!
 But hardware couldn't keep up.
 Windows PCs took off and the Wintel platform took over the world.
 Even Apple Macintosh's gave in.